- Attachment theory in a nutshell

 How Anxious Attachment Affects Relationships

-When people jump to emotional conclusions, they could end up making more mistakes in judgment, perpetuating a cycle of conflict and misunderstanding18.
+When people jump to emotional conclusions, they could end up making more mistakes, perpetuating a cycle of conflict and misunderstanding9.

-Studies have shown that anxious adults who raised younger siblings as children tend to over-parent their romantic partners19.=
+Studies have also found that anxious individuals who raised their younger siblings as children tend to over-parent their romantic partners10.